gshanemiller/reinvent/README.md

 In contrast this code uses 1 core to TX and 1 core to RX.
 The RX side seems to keep with the TX side fine.
-However, once the TXQ gets full, DPDK performance on ENA NICs drops under Cloudfare's 1.1 million packets/sec to as little as 875,000 pkts/sec granted on 40% fewer (2 cores total 1 each TX and RX side versus Cloudfare's 5) cores.
+However, once the TXQ gets full, DPDK performance on ENA NICs drops under Cloudfare's 1.1 million packets/sec to as little as 875,000 pkts/sec granted on 40% of Cloudfare's 5 cores.

 But because an AWS ENA NIC has 32-TX and 32-RX queues (and the queues are essentially share nothing) DPDK will be able to scale-out and easily beat what traditional kernel based I/O can do.